This week we spoke with Heather Gast, teacher and garden manager of the school garden at Weaverville Primary School.

 Can you tell us about the history / formation of your garden?

-Before I returned to teaching four years ago, I worked at Grace Covenant Presbyterian Church in their children and family programing.
+Before I returned to teaching four years ago, I worked at Grace Covenant Presbyterian Church in their children and family programming.
 GCPC has a long history with a very active community garden and I worked with Buzz Durham there on a children's garden.
 When I returned to teaching, Buzz and I decided to continue gardening with children in a different setting.
 We wrote a grant through the Buncombe County Schools Foundation and started working with the kids once a week in the garden plot.

 We started the very first year with composting worms (thanks to the grant) as well as gardening.
 The children maintain the bins in addition to their weekly duties.
 Each year we have added a different component to the garden.
 The first year we built the raised beds together.
 We have added tire gardens and bag gardens, built a water tower, and this year, made take home gardens for our class of virtual learners (due to COVID).